pgmoneta/pgmoneta/doc/man/pgmoneta-cli.1.rst

 expunge
   Expunge a backup from a server - include in deletion by retention policy

+encrypt
+  Encrypt the file in place, remove unencrypted file after successful encryption.

+decrypt
+  Decrypt the file in place, remove encrypted file after successful decryption.

+compress
+  Compress the file in place, remove uncompressed file after successful compression.

+decompress
+  Decompress the file in place, remove compressed file after successful decompression.

+info
+  Information about a backup

+annotate
+  Annotate a backup with comments

 ping
   Check if pgmoneta is alive